-Did you know that installing solar panels in your home, can decrease your household’s carbon footprint by an average of 35,180 pounds of carbon dioxide per year!
+Did you know that by installing solar panels in your home, you can decrease your household’s carbon footprint by an average of 35,180 pounds of carbon dioxide per year!

 You’d have to plant 88 trees every year to offset that amount of carbon dioxide!

 - 1) Solar panels are photovoltaic (PV) cells that are installed in your house roof and harness sunlight and transform it into energy.

 - 2) The energy is send to an inverter, which converts it into electricity to power the home.

 - 3) Net metering measures the amount of energy being produced vs consumed and keeps monitoring power production and consumption.

 By doing this your Utility company, buys from you the excess of the energy your Solar Panels System is producing and you are not using.